Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/provisioning/README.md

 # Provisioning AIO Cluster with K3D

 This guide walks you through the steps to provision an Azure IoT Operations (AIO) cluster using the provided Bicep template.
-The Bicep template is based on the example available in an internal Azure IoT Operations repository.
+The Bicep template is based on the example available in an Azure IoT Operations repository.

 ## Azure Resource Dependencies